Galzai/MK32/README.md

 - Basic plugin support

 ## To-do:
-- Refactor some bad coding habits (magic words etc, sorry I started this project when I had 0 experience!).
+- Refactor some bad coding habits (magic numbers etc, sorry I started this project when I had 0 experience!).
 - Update esp-idf version to v4.1.
 - Plugin API support(Implemented):
 	* Currently only one plugin can run at a time (to modify).